jgrande/quickpass/README.md

 I had to log into an application.

-While Quickpass reuses KeePassX source code as much as possible to try to minimize the number of vulnerabilities, it's very likely that such vulnerabilities exist.
+While Quickpass reuses KeePassX source code as much as possible to try to minimize the number of bugs and vulnerabilities, it's very likely that such vulnerabilities exist.

-I am in no way responsible for any loss or damage that may result directly or indirectly from the use of this program.
+I am not responsible for any loss or damage that may result directly or indirectly from the use of this program.
 I do not recommend using this program to handle sensitive information such as home banking passwords.